Dilbert66/esphome-dsckeybus/README.md

 ```

 ## Custom Alarm Panel Card
 I've added a sample lovelace alarm-panel card copied from the repository at https://github.com/GalaxyGateway/HA-Cards.
 I've customized it to work with this ESP library's services.
-To configure the card, just place the main script alarm-panel-card.js and associated *.mp3 sound files into the /config/www directory of your homeassistant installation and add a new resource in your lovelace configuration pointing to /local/alarm-panel-card.js.
+To configure the card, just place the main script alarm-panel-card.js and associated *.mp3 sound files into the /config/www directory of your homeassistant installation and add a new resource in your lovelace configuration pointing to /local/alarm-panel-card.js?id=1.
 You can then configure the card as shown below.
 Just substitute your service name to your application.
 This is an example for using it in a multi partition environment where you can have separate distinct cards for each partition just by changing the services used and partition numbers.

+*** NOTE *** :  Every time you update this file, you will need to increase the id=xx number in the url by 1 in order to force the browser to reload it.

 ### Panel Card example

 ![dscpanel](https://user-images.githubusercontent.com/7193213/169652187-bb5e88ce-ec94-48e7-b674-6346cd7520c7.png)